Brave terriers – the kings of the earth

 I’ve been to a meet or two in my time: beagle packs on village greens; minkhounds on crumbling stone bridges…

-Terriers bring a smile to our faces, whether the smug condescension of the handler of well-trained gundogs or the rictus of embarrassment that comes…
+Most, if not all of the terrier breeds bring a smile to our faces, whether the smug condescension of the…

 The Yorkshire terrier, traditionally a rat-pit dog, retains its terrier spirit, but nowadays often lacks the jaw or dentition to do that job, though the diminutive Norfolk and Norwich terriers can still give a rat a run for its money.
 Other ratting terriers include the Manchester and the English toy terrier, each of which has the lithe physique of the ratter, though are seldom worked nowadays.
 More recent creations, the Lucas and sporting Lucas, are Sealyham-based, and display similar physique and working attributes.